 Developmental Training/Day Programs

-DEVELOPMENTAL TRAINING (D. T. ) has many social and work activities.
-While you will do some work for which you will be paid, your main purpose is not to earn money.
-You will have training in work, leisure time, daily living skills, education, and physical fitness.
+DEVELOPMENTAL TRAINING (DT) has many social and work activities.
+Individuals may do some work for which they will be paid.
+They will have training in work, leisure time, daily living skills, education, and physical fitness.

-You and other members of the Interdisciplinary team will create an Individual Written Plan.
-At least every 6 months, we will make a report based on how you are doing.
-The Team will meet with you and talk about goals for the future.
-If the plan needs to be changed, you can meet with your case manager and talk about how it should be changed.
+Individuals and members of the Interdisciplinary Team will create an Individual Written Plan.
+At least every 6 months the Team will meet with the Individual, discuss goals for the future, and report on how the Individual is doing.
+If the plan needs to be changed, the Individual can meet with their case manager and talk about how it should be changed.

 In addition, special group activities that include job seeking, communication skills, worker role, casual cooking, and budgeting are held each month.
-These group sessions provide a forum for the person to discuss with others the situations and problems encountered in employment and community living, and to seek positive solutions.
-Many Day program activities will occur in the Jacksonville area away from Elm City.
+These group sessions provide a forum for the Individual to discuss with others the situations and problems encountered in employment and community living, and to seek positive solutions.
+Many Day Program activities occur in the Jacksonville area away from Elm City.

 Individuals who attend Elm City ‘s day programs are expected to be self-medicating (carry and take their medication without assistance).
 If an individual is not self-medicating, arrangements must be made to have the medication administered by a licensed nurse or at the individual’s residence before or after day program hours, if possible.
-Elm City does provide a noon RN to provide mid-day medications as needed.
-Residential program must get the required medications to Elm City.
-Noon meds will be secured in a locked cabinet at the nursing station
+Elm City does provide an RN to provide mid-day medications if needed, but residential programs must get any required mid-day medications to Elm City.

 Non-Work Related Services